The Indicator, 1. kötet,1-76. kiadásJ. Appleyard, 1822 |

 Gyakori szavak és kifejezések

-admiration ancient appears Ariosto arriving round beauty Belphegor Ben Jonson body busie curious eye called Catherine-street Cephalus Covent-garden Dæmon death delight doth flie face fair Falstaff fancy father favourite fear feel genius gentle gentleman give GLIDDON grace hand happy head heard heart heaven honour human imagination Importer of Snuffs INDICATOR JOSEPH APPLEYARD kind kiss lady lived look Lord Lorme lover melancholy mind Morgante nature never night Orders received Orlando Ovid pain perhaps person Petrarch play pleasant pleasure poet poetry Price 2d Procris published by JOSEPH Pygmalion reader Rhampsinitus Robin Robin Hood round about doth seems sellers and Newsmen Shakspeare shew sleep soul speak SPENSER spirit story survey with busie sweet takes survey tasteth tenderly Tavistock tears tell thee thing thou thought took Triptolemus turn voice wife word young
+admiration ancient appears Ariosto arriving round beauty Belphegor Ben Jonson body busie curious eye called Catherine-street Cephalus Covent-garden Dæmon death delight doth flie face fair fancy father favourite fear feel genius gentle gentleman give GLIDDON grace hand happy head heard heart heaven honour human imagination Importer of Snuffs INDICATOR JOSEPH APPLEYARD kind kiss lady lived look Lord Lorme lover melancholy mind Morgante nature never night Orders received Orlando Ovid pain perhaps person Petrarch play pleasant pleasure poet poetry Price 2d Procris published by JOSEPH Pygmalion reader Rhampsinitus Robin Robin Hood round about doth seems sellers and Newsmen Shakspeare shew sleep speak SPENSER spirit story survey with busie sweet takes survey taste tasteth tenderly Tavistock tears tell thee thing thou thought told took Triptolemus turn voice wife word young